xnoe/templ/README.md

 Not very bug tested!
 (Aka. don't use for prod!)

-Images break it (seems to be an issue with file reading with multiple consecutive `null` bytes?
-If anyone can send a PR that'd be great!)

 Occasionally gets in to an infinite loop if start / end tags for things are done properly, without any sanity check. (^C to escape and check your source files).
 This shouldn't be too major of a bug but is just a sign of my awful code :( Sorry All.

 Still lacks many necessary features that some people would like to have.